Verrückt: Construction

 A safety consultant hired by the park shortly before Verrückt's scheduled opening told Henry it was unfinished and unsafe.
 When complete, he recommended that only riders aged 16 and over be allowed on the ride.
 Henry, who had no formal engineering education, decided age 14 was better.
-Just before the opening, however, he dropped any age limit.
+Just before the opening, however, he eliminated the age limit.

 Operation

 Verrückt was eventually completed and officially opened on July 10, attracting national media coverage.
 Among the first riders was then-Kansas Governor Sam Brownback.
 The riders who had seen the videos of 110 lb sandbags flying off the rafts went on anyway.
 One local judge told Esquire later that she rode the water slide ten times that day, and an employee who had loaded the sandbags during testing said he went down twenty times over its first two days.
-"That should tell you something about how I felt about it", he said.
-However, Henry and Schooley, while watching riders that day, noted how many rafts seemed to be going airborne on the lower hump, into the emergency netting meant to keep them on the slide.
+"That should tell you something about how I felt about it," he said.
+However, Henry and Schooley, while watching riders that day, noted how many rafts seemed to be going airborne on the lower hump into the emergency netting meant to keep them on the slide.

 Two months later, Verrückt was voted the world's "Best New Waterpark Ride" at the 2014 Golden Ticket Awards.
 However, at least thirteen riders suffered non-fatal injuries, such as concussions or slipped and herniated discs – many of which had long-term effects – after either hitting the netting or being thrown into it.
 After a Missouri man thrown from the raft suffered facial injuries in June 2016, the park's operations manager allegedly attempted to cover up the incident, telling lifeguards what to write in their reports; it is believed that this happened with other accidents.

 Even some uninjured riders were unnerved by Verrückt.
 A Kansas City man who had made a point of riding due to favorable experiences with the Texas Schlitterbahn parks recalled having to grab the raft's auxiliary straps when the Velcro straps holding him came loose after the first drop; he was thankful that his son had used the weight limit as an excuse not to ride.
 A local woman whose boyfriend held her in the raft likewise noted to Esquire that the netting and hoops on the lower hump showed signs of many human collisions.

 Design

 Verrückt was designed to consist of two drops, the initial being a 17-story plunge, with a five-story uphill midsection.
 The ride was designed to accommodate three-person rafts, each weighing 100 lb and carried up by conveyor to the top of the slide, while riders climbed 264 steps to the top.
-To prevent the rafts lifting off the slide, rider groups were weighed twice – once at the bottom and again at the top before riding – to ensure a combined weight between 400 lbs and 550 lbs, and that single riders are below 300 lbs.
+To prevent the rafts from lifting off the slide, rider groups were weighed twice – once at the bottom and again at the top before riding – to ensure a combined weight between 400 lbs and 550 lbs, and that single riders are below 300 lbs.